Project Zawadi is committed to a student-centered model supported by our three program areas

 The Alliance for Teacher Professional Development in Tanzania

-The Alliance is a network of over 14 agencies devoted to developing teachers' professional skills and improving the quality of instruction in Tanzania's schools.
+The Alliance is a network of education agencies and non-governmental organizations devoted to developing teachers' professional skills and improving the quality of instruction in Tanzania's schools.
 Project Zawadi is coordinating efforts to create a professional support network and develop trainings, tools, and techniques for teachers.

 English Bridge Workshops

-To prepare for the Swahili to English language of instruction change in secondary school, selected transitioning students participate in a seven-week English-intensive training workshop.
+To prepare for the change in language of instruction from Swahili to English in secondary school, selected students participate in a seven-week English-intensive training workshop.
 The goal is to increase English comprehension and conversational skills ahead of the new school year.

 Other Partner Schools